-Term Definition Pension Benefit payments based on a person's past employment including age, years of service or disability.
-Periodic Retirement Benefits Benefit payments made to a person at a regular interval (often monthly) due to entitlement to retirement benefits.
+Term Definition Defined Benefit Retirement Plan Also known as a pension plan.
+The employer guarantees a specific benefit or payout upon retirement.
+Pension Benefit payments based on a person's past employment including age, years of service or disability.
+Periodic Retirement Benefits Benefit payments made to a person at a regular interval (often monthly) due to entitlement to retirement benefits based on a defined benefit retirement plan.
 Retirement Funds Annuities or work-related plans for providing income when employment ends.
 This includes funds administered by an employer or union, as well as individual retirement accounts (IRAs) and Keough accounts.